My Google Drive Stuck On "Starting Upload"!

 1. Go to Settings of the device, then click Apps & notifications, and open the Google Drive app.

-2. Click FORCE STOP, and then restart Google Drive.
+2. Click FORCE STOP, and then restart Google Drive to check if the Google Drive stuck on finishing upload.

 Method 3.
 Turn off Wi-Fi